httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 Applications that use HTTP MAY use stateful cookies {{?RFC6265}} to identify a client and/or store client-specific data to contextualise requests.

-If it is only necessary to identify clients, applications that use HTTP MAY use HTTP authentication
-{{?RFC7235}}.
-If the Basic authentication scheme {{?RFC7617}} is used, it MUST NOT be used with the 'http' URL scheme.
-If the Digest scheme {{?RFC7616}} is used, it MUST NOT be used with the 'http' URL scheme, unless the chosen hash algorithm is not "MD5".
+Applications that use HTTP MAY use HTTP authentication {{?RFC7235}} to identify clients.
+The Basic authentication scheme {{?RFC7617}} MUST NOT be used unless the underlying transport is authenticated, integrity-protected and confidential (e.g., as provided the "HTTPS" URL scheme, or another using TLS).
+The Digest scheme {{?RFC7616}} MUST NOT be used unless the underlying transport is similarly secure, or the chosen hash algorithm is not "MD5".

 In either case, it is important to carefully specify the scoping and use of these mechanisms; if they expose sensitive data or capabilities (e.g., by acting as an ambient authority), exploits are